Hoeijmakers/StarRotator/README.md

 [...can be many references...]
 ```

-To import the line list into your PySME coude, use this code snippet:
+To import the line list into your PySME code, use this code snippet:

 ```
 from pysme.sme import SME_Structure